zsoltibaba37/mkrepo/README.md

-# makerepo
+# mkrepo mean make repository

-This script create a new github repositories from command line.
+This script create a new github repository from command line.

 And then push all file to the repository.